Joelle-Everaert/Joelle-Everaert/README.md

 ### Hi there 👋

-I'm a junior web developer currently a junior web developer training at [BeCode.org](https://becode.org/)
+I'm a junior web developer currently a web developer training at [BeCode.org](https://becode.org/)

 I like JS & React, PHP and Laravel and I'm learning Node.js and Express.js